canjs/canjs/docs/can-guides/topics/data/managing-sessions/managing-sessions.md

 @highlight 40-48,132-137,only
 @codepen

 One advantage of this option is that it keeps the dependency on the session contained to the definition of the connection.
-This is cleaner than depending on the session in the view model where the connection is used, or in the view before a component making a request is rendered.
+This is cleaner than depending on the session in the component state where the connection is used, or in the view before a component making a request is rendered.
 In app-held token scenarios, this option must be used since `beforeSend` is where the token is added to the request headers.

 > **Note:** Since `Session.currentPromise` only makes a request the first time it's accessed, all the components that make requests for restricted data can use it without worrying about multiple requests happening unintentionally.